canari-dev/Defining-Idiosyncratic-Volatility-with-Deutsche-Boerse-A7/README.md

 # 2/ Adding the Eurostoxx50 spot and vol as regressors (*)

-Graph : It is now a multiregression with 3 Xs : Underlying spot move, SX5E vol move, SX5E spot move
+Table : It is now a multiregression with 3 Xs : Underlying spot move, SX5E vol move, SX5E spot move
 ![plot](./images/results2.png)